If you have questions that are not answered here, or can’t find the answer on our web site, please

 Recommendations aren’t required, but they help--if they are written by professors or employers who know your work well.
 We strongly encourage use of the Law School Admission Council letter of recommendation service.

-Explain any irregularities, don’t leave anything about your record unanswered, but don’t include term papers, senior theses, videotapes and the like unless you feel they are critical to your application.
-We’d rather see an abstract or summary than a 100-page document.
+Explain any irregularities, don’t leave anything about your record unanswered, but don’t include term papers, senior theses, videotapes and the like.
 Feel free to include attachments that fully explain your record and your experiences.

 Q-8.
 Do you take into account grade trends, major field, the undergraduate school, other circumstances surrounding a particular GPA?